digital-botanical-gardens-initiative/dendron-dbgi/vault/bioblitz.software.md

 Send me an email (edouard.bruelhart@unifr.ch) with your ORCID identifier.
 If you don't have one, create it at [https://orcid.org/](https://orcid.org/)

-ORCID is useful to tack the collector for each collected sample.
+ORCID is useful to track the collector for each collected sample.

 ### Open the bioblitz project in QField